 The Fundamentals of Sex

-Human interest in sex is not a matter left to chance but more a built-in imperative; survival of the species depends on it.
-Although sexual desire may wax and wane over the life cycle, depending on life demands and relationship satisfaction, the decks are stacked in sex's favor, as a passport to bonding, to intimacy, to pleasure, and even to human growth and healing.
+Human interest in sex can be thought of as a built-in imperative: Survival of the species depends on it.
+And although sexual desire tends to wax and wane over the course of one's life, depending on external demands and relationship satisfaction, it often serves as a passport to bonding, intimacy, pleasure, and even human growth and healing.

 How Does Desire Emerge?

-Desire is part biology, part psychology, often as subtle as it is predictable, and takes shape differently in men and women.
+Sexual desire involves both biology and psychology, can be unpredictable, and can manifest very differently in men and in women.
 For men, arousal typically precedes desire.
-But for women, desire precedes arousal, in response to physical intimacy, emotional connection, and an atmosphere free of distractions and everyday concerns.
+But for women, desire often precedes arousal, in response to physical intimacy, emotional connection, and an atmosphere free of distraction.

-Scientists are continuously exploring the interplay of biological influences, such as neurohormones that suppress or enhance desire, and psychological influences, such as emotions and relationships.
-Smell plays an often subtle role in attraction; research shows that women are attracted to mates whose natural body odor (sometimes referred to as pheromones) signals a genetic profile distinct from their own.
+Researchers focus on human desire by exploring the interplay of biological influences such as neurohormones and psychological influences such as emotions and relationships.
+Smell plays an often subtle role in attraction; research shows that women are attracted to mates whose natural body odor, or pheromones, signals a genetic profile distinct from their own.

-Low sexual desire is a common occurrence, among both sexes, and often it can be resolved by regularly exchanging affection and conversation outside the bedroom as well as in it, making sufficient time for each other and for sex, and addressing conflicts within a relationship.
+Low sexual desire is common among both men and women but it can often be resolved by addressing conflicts, more consistently exchanging affection and conversation outside the bedroom, and making sufficient time for sex.

 What Leads to Arousal?

-Many people engage in behaviors that were once perceived as atypical, such as dominance play and anal intercourse.
-Researchers know that flexibility in sexual repertoires is healthy and generally enhances relationships; they regard a specific behavior as problematic only when it creates harm or distress for one or both partners or when the behavior is compulsive—that is, it becomes the only means of arousal.
+There is no one way to be sexual, and there is enormous variation in the activities that people find arousing.
+Men are especially stimulated by visual imagery: About 90 percent of young men report using pornography with some regularity.
+Many couples today engage in behaviors that were once perceived as atypical, including dominance play and anal intercourse.
+Researchers now understand that flexibility in sexual repertoires is healthy and generally enhances relationships.
+Clinicians regard specific behaviors as problematic only when they create harm or distress for one or both partners or when the behavior is compulsive—that is, it becomes the only means of arousal.

-"Sex addiction" is a label often used to suggest excessive interest in sex, but studies show it may be more related to the moral or religious environment in which a person lives.
+"Sex addiction" is a label often used to suggest an excessive or pathological interest in sex, but studies show that this perception is more tied to one's moral or religious outlook than to actual sexual practice.

 How Does Sex Change Over the Lifespan?

-Sexual behavior changes over time as a reflection of age, experience, and one's relationship.
-And the trajectory of change may vary between men and women.
+Sexual behavior changes over time, and the trajectory of change may vary between men and women.

-Women may encounter difficulties in navigating cultural attitudes about sexual behavior and promiscuity as they first explore their sexuality; age brings confidence and skill at communication that can enhance sex life.
-Young men often have concerns about performance, penis size, or premature ejaculation—and anxiety is no friend to performance for either men or women.
-Men often experience challenges with arousal and erectile dysfunction as they age.
+Young women may have difficulty navigating cultural attitudes about sexual behavior and promiscuity as they first explore their sexuality, but age brings confidence and greater skill at communicating their needs and desires.
+Young men often have concerns about performance, penis size, or premature ejaculation.
+Anxiety is a threat to performance for either men or women.

-Couples tend to report that their sex life is most robust when they are in their 30s and 40s, but sex life is often most deeply rewarding for older partners.
-People can enjoy satisfying sex throughout the lifespan if they make adjustments for the many changes that time brings; that can mean relying less on penile penetration and more on massage, whole-body touching, and oral sex.
+Couples tend to report that their sex life is most robust in their 30s and 40s, but sex is often most deeply rewarding for older partners.
+People can enjoy satisfying sex throughout the lifespan if they make adjustments for the many changes that time brings, such as relying less on penile penetration and more on massage, whole-body touching, and oral sex.

 What Are the Different Sexual Disorders?

-Since sexuality varies so widely, most behaviors, preferences, and quirks are encompassed in healthy sexual activity.
-Sexual behavior only shifts into a disorder when it leads to significant distress, threatens to harm others, or becomes compulsive.
+A wide variety of behaviors, preferences, and quirks are recognized as part of healthy sexual activity.
+A sexual behavior becomes a disorder, however, when it leads to significant distress, threatens to harm others, or becomes compulsive.

-Sexual disorders are a diverse collection of experiences and conditions.
-Erectile disorder, also called erectile dysfunction, is a chronic inability to get or maintain an erection.
-A paraphilia—which includes conditions such as pedophilia and fetishistic disorder—is when a person’s sexual arousal depends on fantasizing about or engaging in atypical or extreme sexual behavior.
+There is a range of clinically recognized sexual disorders.
+Erectile disorder, also called erectile dysfunction, is a chronic inability to get or to maintain an erection.
+Orgasmic disorder may be diagnosed when a woman is not able to reach orgasm, and genito-pelvic pain or penetration disorder refers to the experience of extreme pain during penetrative sex.
+And paraphilias such as pedophilia and fetishistic disorder are present when a person’s sexual arousal depends on fantasizing about or engaging in disturbing or extreme sexual behavior.